dxworks/voyager/docs/quickstart.md

 Download a Voyager archive and unzip it to a folder of your choosing.
 We will call this folder `VOYAGER_HOME`.

 ## Prepare TARGET Folder
 The `TARGET` folder is the folder that Voyager will analyze.
-The target folder should only contain child folders that are git repositories.
+The children of the `TARGET` folder should be folders that are git repositories.

 To create a correct configuration for voyager, open a terminal window in a folder of your choosing and run the following steps: